mahoney1/docs/animaltracking-tutorial.md

 We now have 4 events: an initial registration (from setupdemo), a new SHEEPGOAT registration, and two lifecycle events for this SHEEPGOAT.

-10. In the Terminal window with the running Event Listener, stop it using CONTROL and C to stop.
+10. In the Terminal window with the running Event Listener, stop the Listener using CONTROL and C inside the Terminal pane.
 You should see an `Events Processed` message after interruption.
 We now have a set of 4 IBP events (with very recent timestamps), in JSON, contained in a file called `events.json`

 11. We also want to query all SHEEPGOAT registrations from the ledger, and present this in the dashboard.
 To do this, we need to run the QueryClient script as follows: